pj-pj-pj/portfolio-vanilla/README.md

 # portfolio-with-github-ui
-My first portfolio showcasing my best projects (at the time of creation) in a very github-like way.
+My first portfolio website showcasing my best projects (at the time of creation) in a very github-like way.